prateekthareja/News-parser/README.md

 # News-parser
+## Assignment:
-## Write a Python code which crawls thru & downloads news headlines URL in excel format from
-## major online news portals in India.
-With flexibility to incorporate below filters
-## ● Keyword from News :
+Write a Python code which crawls thru & downloads news headlines URL in excel format from major online news portals in India.
+With flexibility to incorporate below filters ● Keyword from News :
-## ● Date
+● Date